descholar-ceo/ruby-enumerables/README.md

 cd ruby-enumerables
 ```

-Lastly run test different methods found in `enumerables.rp` file which is in root directory of the cloned project
+Lastly run test different methods found in `enumerables.rb` file which is in root directory of the cloned project

 ## Authors